skiptirengu/media-split/README.md

 mp3Split.on('beforeSplit', (audioInfo) => console.log(audioInfo));
 // emitted after splitting an audio file mp3Split.on('afterSplit', (parsedAudioFiles) => console.log(parsedAudioFiles));
-// emitted when a video is found within the url given mp3Split.on('url', (videoInfo) => console.log(videoInfo));
+// emitted when a video is found within the given url mp3Split.on('url', (videoInfo) => console.log(videoInfo));
-// emitted when the "audios" options is parsed and, before start to split the audio mp3Split.on('data', (data) => console.log(data));
+// emitted when the "audios" option is parsed and, before start to split the audio mp3Split.on('data', (data) => console.log(data));
 ```